Website & blogs © Louis Kraft 2013-2020

 Errol & Olivia becomes reality

 During these early years of our communication I realized that like the biography of Lt.
 Charles Gatewood and his participation in the Apache wars that I had been writing since 1995 needed something else.
 In Gatewood’s case the book needed the Bedonkohe Apache mystic and war leader Geronimo.
-The Flynn book needed Olivia de Havilland, and sometime in the late 1990s Errol & Olivia became reality.
+The Flynn book needed Olivia de Havilland, and sometime around 2002 Errol & Olivia became reality.

 I need to say something here, I take my time with research and a book isn’t completed until I think I have enough information for the book to be published.
 Olivia de Havilland and Errol Flynn fans have been pounding me for years on when will the book be published.
 Add to that, Olivia hasn’t been too pleased with my slowness.
-Let me say this, I began researching and writing a book on Ned Wynkoop in 1985; the book, Ned Wynkoop and the Lonely Road from Sand Creek was published in 2011 (Norman: University of Oklahoma Press).
+Let me say this, I began researching and writing a book on Ned Wynkoop in 1985; the book, Ned Wynkoop and the Lonely Road from Sand Creek was published in 2011 (University of Oklahoma Press).
 I don’t have all the answers on Olivia de Havilland or Errol Flynn for what I need to make Errol & Olivia shine.
 Until I answer what I consider mandatory questions the book is in the works.
 That said, Errol & Olivia will be my prime book after Sand Creek and the Tragic End of a Lifeway is published (and for the record I have been researching Sand Creek since 1985).
 I don’t create history like some unscrupulous writer/historians, who do everything to dupe their readers and create hateful, and sometimes racist nonfiction, that is not accurate or truthful.
 Some of their words are little more than piss-poor fiction.
-BTW, this will be an upcoming blog.
+BTW, this will be an upcoming blog (whenever I have the guts to post it).

 Errol & Olivia means a lot to me, and I absolutely refuse to write about something that I can’t confirm.
 End of story.
 Everyone who reads my writing knows that patience is key. … For the record I have stopped writing for the software world (since 2012), which means two things: 1) I have turned my back on paydays that would make you sick (read I now count pennies), and 2) I have stopped delivering talks across the U.S. unless I receive my full salary and all expenses (talks cost me a lot of time; their absence has freed up a lot of time for books).
 I will probably sell a few articles in the coming years, but they (and the photos/artwork) are for pay (which is now needed).
 My focus are my books.
 Trust me, and actually bet on the books becoming reality for they will.
 I work seven days a week, and I don’t have to put in fifty or sixty hours per week plus two+ hours of driving time per day before I go to work on my projects.
 I now write for me and my reading pubic.